-At Sunflower Elementary we will give our best effort.

-- We will attempt to solve all problems and ask for help when needed. - We will be prepared with materials and have a positive attitude for learning.
+- We will look for solutions when we make mistakes. - We will stand up for others and do what is right. - We will attempt to solve all problems and ask for help when needed. - We will be prepared with materials and have a positive attitude for learning. - We will choose actions and words that are not harmful to ourselves and others. - We will seek guidance from an adult in unsafe situations.